 4) Online websites such as ours (Chilliwack CBD)

 The next option for many people is buying online.
 Online stores are the future as we have seen with businesses like Amazon.
 It gives freedom to people who live in rural areas or areas that do not have a dispensary or provincial cannabis store.
 The biggest benefit is the lower costs and product range that you are offered.
-Buying online does have it's risks though and we will cover some of the things you should look into when buying from an online store.
+Buying online does have its risks though and we will cover some of the things you should look into when buying from an online store.

 1) Contact information - Does the online website you are potentially wanting to deal with have contact information?
-At the bare minimum they should have a phone number that you can contact them at.
-Any reputable company that cares about customer service would have a phone number, email address, livechat feature etc.
+At the bare minimum, they should have a phone number that you can contact them at.
+Any reputable company that cares about customer service would have a phone number, email address, live chat feature etc.

 4) Do they offer local pickup?
 If they are a reputable business they may offer local pickup in their area.
-We personally allow local pickup to our customers or customers that are willing to drive to us.
-We think offering a local pickup option and saving them from having to pay shipping is great customer service.
+We personally allow the local pickup to our customers or customers that are willing to drive to us.
+We think offering a local pickup option and saving them from having to pay to ship is great customer service.
 It also allows us to put a face to a name and answer any additional questions.

 5) Do they have verified reviews?
 In the day and age of online stores, reviews are very important.
 Google reviews are a great reference because it's hard to create fake reviews.
 If they have been around for any length of time they should have at least a few.
 Do they have a Facebook page?
 You can see reviews on their Facebook page?
 Do the products have reviews?
 If they have sold anything in the past while they should have customers review their products which gives you insight into what others have thought about the quality, service and anything else.

-6) Packaging is important.
+6) The packaging is important.
 IF an online business is a reseller of brands, you want to ensure the products have the proper labelling, display instructions and ingredients as well as look appealing.
 Stay away from products that have no labels, limited information or do not have an online presence of their own.
 If they look professional that's a good thing.

 I hope this has given you some insight and some tips on your search regarding "where can I buy CBD?".
 This is currently a very new industry and there are likely people out there wanting to take advantage of this new market.
 Buy beware is always a good thing to keep in mind so arm yourself with as much information as possible.